Overhead Costs: A Complete Guide for Service Businesses

 When it comes to calculating your overhead, you have two options.
 You can calculate a percentage to add to the cost of each job, or you can calculate an amount to add to your hourly rate.

 But before you do either, you need to add up all of your monthly overhead costs.
-Try to choose an average month where your expenses are predictable and consistent.
+Try to choose an average month with predictable and consistent expenses.

 Then, calculate all the money you made from jobs in the same month.